Systematic training of Maharishi Vedic Pandits

 When, through advanced meditation, Transcendental Consciousness is enlivened by a sufﬁciently large group, the ‘vicinity of Yoga’ – the region beneﬁting from the peaceful inﬂuense – extends to the whole world.
 This is the strategy of the Global Peace Initiative.

 Experts in yagya – extensive training in vedic performances

-In thousands of small villages around India, Maharishi created a network of instruction for students wishing to become Maharishi Vedic Pandits.
+In hundreds of small villages around India, Maharishi created a network of instruction for students wishing to become Maharishi Vedic Pandits.
 In each village, teachers known as Guru Ji’s begin training Pandit students from the age of 10.
 At age 14, they have the opportunity to join one of 46 regional facilities across India and receive instruction under the supervision of accomplished acharyas (teachers).
 The students follow a systematic and detailed training program designed by Maharishi that includes videotapes and computer-aided study to ensure that every Pandit receives a high and standardized level of training.
 When they graduate at about age 20, they are accomplished in performing Yaygas.
 Yagya is a timeless technology from the Vedic tradition.
 Yagyas are performed by Pandits to enliven the laws of nature that administer the universe in speciﬁc ways and for speciﬁc needs, in order to help achieve a chosen desire.
 For instance, each day at the Brahmasthan of India, 1,331 Pandits come together to perform Atirudrabhishek, the powerful Yagya for world peace.
 UNESCO has ofﬁcially described Vedic recitation as an intangible heritage of humanity.